UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• Understanding the difference between the supply charge (controlled by your marketer) and the delivery charge (controlled by Atlanta Gas Light) is the first step to lowering your winter heating bills.
+• Understanding the difference between the supply charge and the delivery charge is the first step to lowering your winter heating bills in Georgia’s deregulated market.

-• True Natural Gas often shines with transparent pricing structures, while Gas South frequently appeals to values-conscious buyers through robust community donations and flexible rate plans.
+• True Natural Gas shines with transparent, low-cost billing, while Gas South frequently appeals to value-conscious buyers through flexible rate plans and substantial community donations.

 Gas South